 Starting with the first dollop of filling, press down on the top sheet of pasta sealing the dough to the bottom sheet while pushing out any air bubbles around the filling.
 You want to try and get out all as much of the air you can, otherwise, the ravioli will break when you cook them.
 Then you have a hot boiling mess of water with filling bits floating all over.
 It does happen, don’t fret just boil more ravioli.

 With your 2″ heart cookie cutter, cut out your ravioli shapes.

 Once the hearts are cut, lay them on a sheet pan dusted with semolina flour (or cornmeal) until you are ready to cook.
 The semolina flour prevents them from sticking.

-When you are ready to cook your ravioli, bring salted water to the boil and add them to the water.
+When you are ready to cook your ravioli, bring salted water to a boil and add them to the water.
 Be careful not to overcrowd the pot.
 Ravioli will float when they are ready.
 Cooking time is very fast with fresh pasta.
 Approximately 2 minutes.

 Once they are done, plate them up!
 Spoon your sauce over the ravioli, shave fresh parmesan over the top and enjoy!

 So, I promised you guys I would break this down into a manageable meal – here it goes.
 It’s so easy.